Microhabits for Baby Sleep

 About Mariana Yancik

-I am Mariana Yancik, a Pediatric Sleep Consultant, Newborn Care Specialist and Postpartum Doula.
-I support families who want calmer days, smoother sleep, and deeper connection.
-I am also a mother, so I understand how heavy and beautiful these early months can feel.
+I am Mariana Yancik, Pediatric Sleep Consultant, Newborn Care Specialist, and Postpartum Doula.
+I support families who want calmer days and smoother sleep.

 Sleep and Infant Regulation Review, 2024